 - If you make a Strawberry Topping: Adding all of the ingredients for the Strawbery Topping to a sauce-pan.
 Cook on medium low for 10-15 minutes.
 As it cools, the sauce will thicken.

 - Allow the cake to cool for 10-15 minutes

-- Combine the Strawberry Shortcake layers: cake, whipped cream, berries
+- Combine the Strawberry Shortcake layers: cake, whipped cream, fresh strawberries or strawberry sauce

 The nutrition facts come from entering the recipe ingredients into Spoonacular API, a database of food ingredients.
 They may vary for any recipe based on the exact product used.
 The keto sweeteners I use have 0g net carbs & are not included because sugar alcohols do not impact most people.
 This is provided as a courtesy, but you can do your own calculations if you wish!